Winston Hide, Ph.D.

 We apply systematic organizing approaches to data from the genome, transcriptomics, protein-protein interaction and gene regulation and so reveal critical processes that protect against the onset of neurodegeneration.

-I am co-Director of the Non-Coding RNA Precision Diagnostics and Therapeutics Core Facility at BIDMC where we perform specialized bioinformatics for interpretation of ncRNA discoveries for delivery novel RNA therapeutics.
+Winston Hide is co-Director of the Non-Coding RNA Precision Diagnostics and Therapeutics Core Facility at BIDMC, which performs specialized bioinformatics for interpretation of ncRNA discoveries for delivery novel RNA therapeutics.